Integral Artin motives II: Perverse motives and Artin Vanishing Theorem: Integral coefficients

-Therefore, it suffices to show that the perverse homotopy t-structure induces a t-structure on the subcategory $\DM^A_{\et,c}(S,R)_\pp$ for any maximal ideal $\pp$ of $\Z$.

 The properties of $\DM^A_{\et,(c)}(-,R)$ transfer to $\DM^A_{\et,(c)}(-,R)_\pp$: we get functors of the form $f^*$ for any morphism $f$, functors of the form $\omega^0 f_*$ for any morphism of finite type $f$, functors of the form $f_!$ and $\omega^0 f^!$ for any quasi-finite morphism $f$ and localization triangles.
-The t-exactness properties of \Cref{AM.t-adj,AM.t-adj2} and the Affine Lefschetz Theorem (\Cref{Affine Lefschetz Q-cons}) remain true in this setting.
+The t-exactness properties of \Cref{AM.t-adj,AM.t-adj2} and Artin vanishing (\Cref{Affine Lefschetz Q-cons}) remain true in this setting.

 Let $p$ be a generator of $\pp$.
 If $p$ is invertible on a regular connected scheme $X$, the functor $\rho_!$ of \Cref{small et site} induces a t-exact fully faithful functor when the left hand side is endowed with the ordinary t-structure shifted by $\delta(X)$ and the right hand side is endowed with the perverse homotopy t-structure.
 Indeed, the full faithfulness follows from \cite[4.2.8]{AM1} while the t-exactness follows from \Cref{AM.locality} and \cite[1.1.9]{AM1}.